nestjs/docs.nestjs.com/content/recipes/crud.md

 #### Request body validation

-Request body validation is performed out of the box by applying Nest `ValidationPipe` on each POST, PUT, PATCH request.
-We use `model.type` from `@Crud()` decorator options as a DTO that describes validation rules.
+Request body validation is performed out-of-the-box by applying the standard Nest `ValidationPipe` on each POST, PUT or PATCH request.
+The `model.type` from the `@Crud()` decorator options is used as a DTO that describes validation rules.

-In order to do that properly we use [validation groups](https://github.com/typestack/class-validator#validation-groups):
+To do that properly we use [validation groups](https://github.com/typestack/class-validator#validation-groups):

 ```typescript
 @@filename(hero.entity)